harrychangjr/sp1541-nlp/README.md

 For submission, the word limits of the 2 articles are 800 and 1000 respectively.
 For each article, 2 other variants were produced, namely:
 - "b" series - using ChatGPT to summarise the original article with as few words as possible (~400 words)
-- "c" series - using ChatGPT to stick to the original word limit(s), while enhancing the language of the articles
+- "c" series - using ChatGPT to stick to the original word limit(s), while enhancing the language and expression of the article text where applicable

 Using various libraries in Python including `matplotlib`, `seaborn`, `nltk`, `textstat` and `wordcloud`, we will hence perform detailed comparisons to evaluate if ChatGPT has indeed enhanced or reduced the quality of the original articles.